mbbu/16S_Accreditation/Dada2_report.md

 ## Constructing sequence table ##
-A sequence table is a matrix with rows corresponding to (and named by) the samples, and columns corresponding to (and named by) the sequence variants.
+This is a sample by sequence feature table valued by the number of times each sequence was observed in each sample.
 From the table 11807 ASVs were inferred.
 The lengths of the merged sequences had most of them fall in the same range although in some samples there was significant change.

 ## Removing chimeras ##
 Chimeric sequences are identified if they can be exactly reconstructed by combining a left-segment and a right-segment from two more abundant “parent” sequences.
-The removeBimeraDenovo function was used where sequence variants identified as bimeric are removed and bimera free collection of unique sequences is returned.
+The ```removeBimeraDenovo``` function was used where sequence variants identified as bimeric are removed and bimera free collection of unique sequences is returned.
 To minimize on time taken, multithreading was set to true.
 95.8% of the reads were retained.
 Chimera detection led to the identification of 7920 bimeras out of 11722 input sequences.